 Hip Dysplasia: Hip dyplasia is a heritable condition in which the thighbone doesn't fit snugly into the hip joint.
 Some dogs show pain and lameness on one or both rear legs, but you may not notice any signs of discomfort in a dog with hip dysplasia.
 As the dog ages, arthritis can develop.
 X-ray screening for hip dysplasia is done by the Orthopedic Foundation for Animals or the University of Pennsylvania Hip Improvement Program.
 Dogs with hip dysplasia should not be bred.
-If you're buying a puppy, ask the breeder for proof that the parents have been tested for hip dysplasia and are free of problems.

 Elbow Dysplasia: This is a heritable condition common to large-breed dogs.
 It's thought to be caused by different growth rates of the three bones that make up the dog's elbow, causing joint laxity.
 This can lead to painful lameness.
 Your vet may recommend surgery to correct the problem or medication to control the pain.

-Osteochondrosis Dissecans (OCD): This orthopedic condition, caused by improper growth of cartilage in the joints, usually occurs in the elbows, but it has been seen in the shoulders as well.
+Osteochondrosis Dissecans (OCD): This orthopedic condition, caused by improper growth of cartilage in the joints, usually occurs in the elbows, but it has been seen in the shoulders, as well.
 It causes a painful stiffening of the joint, to the point that the dog is unable to bend his elbow.
 It can be detected in dogs as early as four to nine months of age.
 Overfeeding of "growth formula" puppy foods or high-protein foods may contribute to its development.

 Cataracts: As in humans, canine cataracts are characterized by cloudy spots on the eye lens that can grow over time.
 They may develop at any age, and often don't impair vision, although some cases cause severe vision loss.
 Breeding dogs should be examined by a board-certified veterinary ophthamologist to be certified as free of hereditary eye disease before they're bred.
 Cataracts can usually be surgically removed with good results.